sanketdatta7904/External-merge-sort/README.md

 Testing:
 A. Ways to create a virtual environment with Docker

-docker run -it -m 64MB -v /Users/Toru/Practice/Algorithm_Eng/Ex1/Experiment:/exp --name python python:3.9-slim bash
+docker run -it -m 64MB -v <directory> --name python python:3.9-slim bash

-** Use the file location instead of "/Users/Toru/Practice/Algorithm_Eng/Ex1/Experiment" above Now once you are inside docker container:
+** Use the file location instead of "<directory>" above Now once you are inside docker container:

 apt-get update